XMB-Manager-Plus/xmb-manager-plus/README.markdown

 XMB Manager Plus (XMBM+) is a Homebrew XMB item which does many things you could want to on the XMB and more.

-This will replace the "Install Package Files" option or for REBUG CFW the "Package Manager".
+This will replace the "Install Package Files" option or Rebug's "Package Manager" option.

 It officially supports seven languages, five themes and boasts compatibility with most CFW and 4.00 HFW.